pomdtr/smallweb.run/www/docs/guides/http.md

   - if the directory contains `dist/index.html` or an `index.html` file, it is served at the root of the website.
   - if the directory contains an `index.md` file, it is rendered as html.

 You can opt-out of the default behavior by creating a `smallweb.json` file at the root of the directory, and specifying the `root` and `entrypoint` fields.
-See [App Config](/docs/reference/app-config.md) for more information.
+See [Manifest](/docs/reference/manifest.md) for more information.

 ## Static Websites